 IMA has also addressed visceral leishmaniasis, commonly known as kala-azar, in endemic areas within South Sudan, and previously, in India.

 As a recognized leader in the control and elimination of NTDs, IMA World Health uses a combination of evidenced-based strategies to design and scale-up NTD projects, in partnership with local governments and civil society partners.
-Following the World Health Organization's Neglected Tropical Disease Road Map, IMA World Health's NTD programming is moving the needle towards meeting the WHO's 2030 control and elimination goals.
+Following the World Health Organization's Neglected Tropical Disease Road Map, IMA World Health's NTD programming is moving the needle towards meeting the 2030 control and elimination goals.

 Project Highlights

-Since 2014, IMA World Health has led implementation of the SAFE project across five regions of Tanzania, targeting 19 trachoma-endemic districts inhabited by nearly 4 million people.
-The Sightsavers-funded SAFE project focuses on strengthening district-level eye care departments, providing the technical and managerial skills and capacity to independently treat trachoma-related blindness by facilitating case finding and organizing field outreach surgeries in accordance with WHO’s SAFE strategy for trachoma control.
-By partnering with government-sponsored clinics and tapping into faith-based networks, IMA World Health focuses on strengthening local capacity and has been able to implement in some of the most remote, hard-to-reach settings in Tanzania.
-As of December 2022, IMA has managed more than 12,000 trachomatous trichiasis (TT) cases and trained 3,658 community case finders along with 57 screeners, 76 assistant surgeons and 23 surgeons.
+IMA World Health implemented the Sightsavers-funded SAFE project across six regions of Tanzania, targeting 19 trachoma-endemic districts home to nearly four million people.
+The project focused on strengthening district-level eye care departments by building the technical and managerial capacity needed to independently manage trachoma-related blindness.
+This included supporting case finding and organizing outreach surgeries in alignment with the World Health Organization’s SAFE strategy for trachoma control.
+By partnering with government-run clinics and leveraging faith-based networks, IMA World Health prioritized local capacity strengthening and expanded trachoma interventions in some of Tanzania’s most remote and hard-to-reach areas.
+Over the nine years of implementation, the project managed more than 12,000 cases of blinding trachoma—trachomatous trichiasis, or TT—and trained 7,022 community case finders, 87 screeners, 79 assistant surgeons and 26 surgeons.

-The Act | East project built on more than a decade of USAID investment in the control and elimination of five NTDs through ENVISION (see below) and other predecessor projects.
-With leadership from RTI International, IMA World Health led the implementation of activities to support the Haiti NTD Control Program's efforts to eliminate LF and control STH through mass drug administration (MDA), transmission assessment surveys (TAS)and surveillance.
+The Act to End NTDs | East project built on more than a decade of USAID investment in the control and elimination of five neglected tropical diseases (NTDs) through ENVISION and other predecessor projects.
+Under the leadership of RTI International, IMA World Health led the implementation of activities to support Haiti’s NTD Control Program in its efforts to eliminate lymphatic filariasis (LF) and control soil-transmitted helminths (STH) through mass drug administration (MDA), transmission assessment surveys (TAS) and surveillance.
 IMA oversaw MDA in 22 communes.
-By the end of IMA's programming, 122 out of 140 communes (87%) had achieved the criteria for stopping mass drug administration for LF.
-That means 7,334,355 Haitians, out of the original target population of about 11 million, are no longer at risk.
-Additionally, STH prevalence among school-age children significantly decreased thanks to MDA, from 37% in 2002 to 14.5% in 2019 — resulting in better health, nutrition, school attendance and achievement for hundreds of thousands of children.
+By the end of IMA’s programming, 122 of Haiti’s 140 communes—87%—had achieved the criteria for stopping MDA for LF.
+That meant 7,334,355 Haitians, out of the original target population of about 11 million, were no longer at risk.
+Additionally, the prevalence of STH among school-age children significantly decreased thanks to MDA, from 37% in 2002 to 14.5% in 2019—resulting in improved health, nutrition, school attendance and academic achievement for hundreds of thousands of children.

-In Tanzania, IMA World Health led the implementation of activities with Tanzania's Ministry of Health and Social Welfare to eliminate three NTDs (LF, trachoma and onchocerciasis or river blindness) and control two NTDs (schistosomiasis and STH).
-IMA oversaw MDA in 19 regions and 134 districts throughout Tanzania.
-Through IMA's involvement in Act to End NTDs | East, 3,400 health workers, 8,900 teachers and 35,700 community drug distributors were trained to support treatment of 20 million individuals annually.
-Over 9 million treatments were administered in 41 districts with a target coverage rate of 80%, and 65 local government authorities received grants to implement preventative chemotherapy.
+In Tanzania, IMA World Health led the implementation of activities with the Ministry of Health and Social Welfare to eliminate three NTDs—LF, trachoma, and onchocerciasis (river blindness)—and to control two NTDs: schistosomiasis and STH.
+IMA oversaw MDA in 19 regions and 134 districts across Tanzania.
+Through IMA’s involvement in Act to End NTDs | East, 3,400 health workers, 8,900 teachers and 35,700 community drug distributors were trained to support the treatment of 20 million individuals annually.
+More than 9 million treatments were administered in 41 districts with a target coverage rate of 80%, and 65 local government authorities received grants to implement preventative chemotherapy.

-In Haiti, IMA was the lead implementing partner and worked alongside the Haiti Neglected Tropical Disease Control Program, a joint effort between the Ministry of Health and Population (MSPP), the Ministry of Education and other partners.
-IMA helped the government to provide MDA through community posts and schools across Haiti’s 10 departments to treat LF and STH.
-IMA trained approximately 34,000 community leaders, promoters and distributors to educate the population about LF and STH, persuading the highest number of households possible to participate in MDA and conduct MDA.
-In Haiti, IMA led the scale-up of nationwide treatment and treated nearly 6 million people annually for LF and STH.
-Following guidance from the World Health Organization (WHO), IMA and its partners also conducted TAS in communes that have had at least five consecutive MDA at high coverage and a prevalence of MF <1% or Ag <2% in sentinel and spot-check sites.
+In Haiti, IMA World Health served as the lead implementing partner, working alongside the Haiti Neglected Tropical Disease Control Program, a joint effort of the Ministry of Public Health and Population (MSPP), the Ministry of Education and other partners.
+IMA supported the government to deliver MDA through community posts and schools across all 10 departments to treat LF and STH, training approximately 34,000 community leaders, promoters and distributors to raise awareness and maximize household participation.
+IMA also led the scale-up of nationwide treatment, reaching nearly 6 million people annually for LF and STH.
+Following World Health Organization (WHO) guidelines, IMA and partners conducted transmission assessment surveys (TAS) in communes with at least five consecutive high-coverage MDA rounds and where infection prevalence fell below WHO thresholds.

-In Tanzania, IMA collaborated with the Ministry of Health and Social Welfare to eliminate and control five NTDs endemic in Tanzania.
-IMA coordinated MDA in 19 regions and 134 districts throughout Tanzania, training more than 11,414 front line health workers, 27,087 teachers and 90,284 community drug distributors to support treatment for over 20 million individuals annually.
-Supporting the World Health Organization’s global control and elimination goals, IMA, along with the Tanzania NTD Control Program, carried out MDA, disease specific assessments (DSAs) and other interventions in all NTD-endemic districts across mainland Tanzania.
+In Tanzania, IMA World Health collaborated with the Ministry of Health and Social Welfare to eliminate and control five endemic NTDs.
+IMA coordinated MDA across 19 regions and 134 districts, training more than 11,400 health workers, 27,000 teachers and 90,000 community drug distributors to support treatment for over 20 million individuals annually.
+In alignment with WHO’s global control and elimination goals, IMA and the Tanzania NTD Control Program carried out MDA, disease-specific assessments (DSAs) and other interventions in all NTD-endemic districts across mainland Tanzania.

 IMA assisted DRC's Ministry of Health in 52 health zones to integrate NTDs within the overall basic health care package and to better plan and implement MDA in the ASSP project, funded by UK Aid's Department for International Development (DFID) (now FCDO).
 Through ASSP, IMA organized a Vitamin A supplementation campaign for children 6-59 months and de-worming with mebendazole of children 12-59 months in all of ASSP’s supported health zones.
 In total, 1,542,053 children received Vitamin A and 1,261,398 children received mebendazole during this campaign.
 Learn more.